asmeurer/brown-water-python/docs/tokens.md

 relied on.
 Instead, refer to tokens by their variable names, and use the `tok_name` dictionary to get the name of a token type.
-The exact integer value could change between Python versions, for instance, if new tokens are added or removed (and indeed, certain token integer values are different between Python 3.6 and 3.7 due to the [`ASYNC`](#async) and [`AWAIT`](#await) tokens being removed).
-In the examples below, the token number shown in the output is the number from Python 3.7 (except in the examples that do not run in Python 3.7).
+The exact integer value could change between Python versions, for instance, if new tokens are added or removed (and indeed, in recent versions of Python, they have).
+In the examples below, the token number shown in the output is the number from Python 3.8 (except in the examples that do not run in Python 3.8).
+I note this only for
-I note this only for clarity: one should always use the token variable names and never use the integer value of a token directly.
+clarity: one should always use the token variable names and never use the integer value of a token directly.

 The reason the token types are represented this way is that the actual tokenizer used by the Python interpreter is not the `tokenize` module; it is a